 Dr John Rigby is a conductor, musical supervisor and musicologist who initially studied orchestral conducting at the University of Huddersfield and the Royal Northern College of Music.
 He gained his PhD from King’s College London having researched the cultural resonances of Franz Lehár’s ‘Berlin’ operettas during the Weimar Republic.

 He began his career in Musical Theatre and has been Musical Director for a long list of prestigious productions.
 In Germany, he was Musical Director for Miss Saigon (Stuttgart) and Starlight Express (Bochum), whilst his West End credits include: Beautiful and Damned (Lyric); The Drowsy Chaperone (Novello); The King and I (Palladium); The Last Empress (Apollo, Hammersmith); Marguerite (Theatre Royal, Haymarket); Les Misérables (Palace and Queens); The Phantom of the Opera (Her Majesty’s); The Pirates of Penzance (Savoy); The Producers (Theatre Royal, Drury Lane); and Sinatra (Palladium).
-He was Musical Director for the London première of Christopher Wheeldon’s An American in Paris at the Dominion Theatre and also conducted and supervised the workshops for Andrew Lloyd Webber’s 2018 reworking of Starlight Express at The Other Place, London as well as the 2019 revival of Joseph and the Amazing Technicolor Dreamcoat starring Jason Donovan and Sheridan Smith (Palladium).
+He was Musical Director for the London première of Christopher Wheeldon’s An American in Paris at the Dominion Theatre and also conducted and supervised the workshops for Andrew Lloyd Webber’s 2018 reworking of Starlight Express at The Other Place, London as well as the 2019 & 2021 revival of Joseph and the Amazing Technicolor Dreamcoat starring Jason Donovan, Sheridan Smith and Alexandra Burke (Palladium).

-As Musical Supervisor, he worked on the UK tours of The Producers (starring Peter Kay and Joe Pasquale); The King and I; Cameron Mackintosh’s 25th Anniversary Tour of The Phantom of the Opera (UK and US); the arena world tour of Jesus Christ Superstar (starring Tim Minchin and Melanie C); the Korean production of Les Misérables (in both Daegu and Seoul); Miss Saigon at London’s Prince Edward Theatre; Andrew Lloyd Webber’s School of Rock (London, Australia & US Tour); and most recently the Russian première of Chess at the MDM Theatre in Moscow.
+As Musical Supervisor, he worked on the UK tours of The Producers (starring Peter Kay and Joe Pasquale); The King and I; Cameron Mackintosh’s 25th Anniversary Tour of The Phantom of the Opera (UK and US); the arena world tour of Jesus Christ Superstar (starring Tim Minchin and Melanie C); the Korean production of Les Misérables (in both Daegu and Seoul); Miss Saigon at London’s Prince Edward Theatre; School of Rock (London, Australia & US Tour); the Russian première of Chess at the MDM Theatre in Moscow and, most recently, the world première of Andrew Lloyd Webber’s Cinderella at the Gillian Lynne Theatre (London).